fenago/ruby-programming/lab_guides/Lab_2.md

 section will discuss a few strategies for dealing with this problem and a few techniques for setting up an environment for your tests.

 ### 2.4.
-A testing environment {#ch02lev1sec4}
+A testing environment

-As you read this chapter and start playing with tests, you may be wondering, “What if my test environment doesn’t have access to certain parts of my application, like networked components or third-party services?”
+As you read This lab and start playing with tests, you may be wondering, “What if my test environment doesn’t have access to certain parts of my application, like networked components or third-party services?”
 Fortunately for us, the pioneers of software testing devised